-When a person becomes dependent on heroin or other opioids (such as morphine or codeine), they have a problem that may need treatment and support.
+When a person becomes dependent on or other opioids (such as morphine or codeine), they may need treatment and support.
 Medication treatments (pharmacotherapies) for heroin or other opioid dependence include methadone, buprenorphine and naltrexone.

 Methadone as a treatment for heroin dependence

 Methadone is cheaper than heroin and remains active in the body for longer.
-Its effects last about 24 hours, with the peak effects felt four to eight hours after taking the dose.
+Its effects last about 24 hours, with the peak effects felt 4 to 8 hours after taking the dose.
 This means only a single daily dose is needed.
-It allows the person to stabilise their addiction and start looking after themselves.

 Effects of methadone